What do you have to offer?

 The second is that retail is what we have experience with and are qualified to talk about.

 The third is that a product-based business is the most straightforward to scale and automate.
-That translates to more money in less time.
+That translates to more money in less time for most people.

 Starting Your Business…